-- Save them in excel sheet or any other format.
+- Save them in an excel sheet or any other format.

-Ans.
-Business component is used for Business Process testing known as BPT.
-Business component provide script free environment for creating tests.
+Answer: The business component is used for Business Process Testing known as BPT.
+The business component provides script free environment for creating tests.

-Ans.
-Using QTP add-in in Quality Center we can use QTP as an automation tool.
+Answer: Using the QTP add-in, in Quality Center we can use QTP as an automation tool.

-Ans.
-There is difference in switching between two projects in Quality Center 9.0 and above and in other versions.
+Answer: There is a difference in switching between two projects in Quality Center 9.0 and above and in other versions.

-QC 9.0:- Select Tools then Change Projects and Select Project.
+- QC 9.0: Select Tools then Change Projects and Select Projects.

 - HP ALM client.